gh0x0st/OSEP-Breaking-Chains/README.md

 ## Code Snippets

 As I progress through the course, I am suiting up some code snippets that I will share here.
 The intent here is to give you a taste of some of the techniques you'll get exposed to with the hopes of motivating you to join your peers by enrolling in the course.
+Keep in mind these snippets do not include evasion techniques outside of encrypting and/or staging shellcode.
+Those techniques will be added in the future.

 ### Shellcode Crypters